aggustafson/NRF/CONTRIBUTING.md

 When using AI coding assistants:

+**Claude Code:**
+- Reference `CLAUDE.md` for comprehensive project architecture and coding standards
+- Follow the Locality of Behavior pattern for component development
+- Use safe destructuring patterns and proper data validation
+- Refer to example prompts and common patterns for guidance

 **Cursor AI:**
 - Rules automatically provide context based on the files you're working with
 - Follow the naming conventions and architectural guidance provided